-I believe table tennis rivalry whether it be; coaching, players, clubs etc. is and should be seen as a healthy form of development.
+I believe table tennis rivalry whether it be; coaching, players, clubs, etc. is and should be seen as a healthy form of development.

 Table Tennis Player

 As a player, one of the best ways to grow and develop yourself is by having a person or persons seen as rivals.
 Great examples of rivalry in sport include Roger Federer and Nadal, Mohammed Ali and Joe Frazier, Messi and Ronaldo.
-These greats became extraordinary because they pushed themselves beyond normal capability in view of becoming better than their rival.
+These greats became extraordinary because they pushed themselves beyond normal capability in view of becoming better than their rivals.
 Positive rivalry depends on your character some will avoid rivalry and see it as a negative impact on their career or focus.
 The fact of this matter is you must focus on yourself (primarily) because you are unable to control someone else’s action.
 But if you notice what others are doing it can help you develop and drive you further than someone who’s solely focused on themselves.

 Table Tennis Coach: